mallaire77/whoami/README.md

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mallaire77/)

 # Summary
+I’m a software developer specializing in backend software design and development with experience in project and team management.
+I’m looking to grow professionally and utilize my skills to help design and build quality reactive software products, guide team members, and foster a healthy team environment.
+My leadership philosophy is to put the team first, making sure they have everything they need to succeed, and cultivating a positive work environment where everyone feels heard.
+I believe this type of environment is the most conducive to meeting delivery targets.
+I’m happy being an individual contributor, or leading a team.

 # Experience
 ### Finwello
 **Director of Product Development**\
 *(Sept.
 2022 - Present)*
 - Test

 ---

 ### Yoppworks
 **Principal Consultant**\
 *(May 2022 - Sept.
 2022)*